 All the indications are that this rise in the popularity of holidays in England is likely to last well into 2021.
 One survey found that, given the uncertainty around travel corridors and quarantine rules on arrival back from foreign countries, 71% of people said they would rather holiday at home next year.

-Domestic travel certainly removes many of the headaches surrounding overseas trips right now – not just the need to self-isolate for 14 days on return from the majority of countries but also concerns over the last-minute cancellation of flights and hotels as local restrictions change fluidly.
+Domestic travel certainly removes many of the headaches surrounding overseas trips right now – not just the need to self-isolate for 14 days on return from the majority of countries but also concerns over the last-minute cancellation of flights, cancelled flights compensation and hotels as local restrictions change fluidly.

 But does that mean there is nothing to worry about when booking a domestic break?